 WANT TO SEE MORE TIPS FROM THE BOOK?

 CLICK HERE to view Page 74/75 (TIP #21, shown here), where you will see how I used a $10 auto windshield sun shade (and the sun) to create dappled light and "glowing" catchlights in the model's eyes.
 To see the product page for the same type of windshield shade I used (you can see my assistant holding it at about the same time that I took the portrait shown in the book), visit this page.

 And below, you can see how I captured a great blue heron with a lens not often used for bird photography.
 Below is the original image (left), and the photo after it was cropped, with its caption from Page 180 (TIP #47).
 Often (especially with wildlife), there's no time to change lenses!
 But with a good camera that has at least about a 20 megapixel sensor, you can often crop quite a bit and still retain enough quality to make great-looking prints from your files.

 WANT MORE FREE TIPS & TRAINING?
-Add Your E-mail Below to Get Links & Passwords to 3 Lightroom Videos DELIVERED IMMEDIATELY TO YOUR IN-BOX (Please Note: If you currently receive my newsletter, you won't receive an email with the links, but feel free to contact me HERE to request links to the videos.)
+Add Your E-mail Below to Get Links & Passwords to 3 Lightroom Videos DELIVERED IMMEDIATELY TO YOUR IN-BOX (Please Note: If you already receive my newsletter, you will receive an email with a link to the PDF, but not the videos.
+For a link to the videos, feel free to contact me HERE to request the link.)